 Find a list of local United Ways and their activities here.

 Where will the money go?

 United Way Worldwide invests all donations in the mission.
 Ninety-five percent of all donations will serve the most vulnerable.
-That might mean emergency food water, hygiene supplies, or helping people cover rent or utilities after losing wages or jobs.
+That might mean emergency food, clean water, hygiene supplies, or helping people cover rent or utilities after losing wages or jobs.
 Some local United Ways have already set up local pandemic funds.
 But for many communities, the national fund will be the only such support.
 It will be administered by United Way Worldwide.

 Will there be donor reports?

 Yes.
 United Way Worldwide always creates detailed reports that lay out where the donations to our emergency funds go.

 Yes, you can choose to donate to communities most in need internationally or in the U.S. United Way steps up wherever our communities need us.
 We're helping communities affected by COVID-19 all over the world.
 In Japan, United Way (through its partner, the Central Community Chest of Japan) is aiding families during mandatory school closures by providing meals, learning groups, stocked food banks, and child care for single-parent households.
 In Korea, United Way and the Community Chest of Korea are supporting healthcare workers on the front line, low-income households, and disinfecting communal facilities and public areas.